alexmorenograu/vormix/ROADMAP.md

 New prop isNew (if is new set default value) ✅

+Fix vue warining ✅
+(Vue received a Component that was made a reactive object...)

+Better index page (view json, view result object) ✅v1

+Better Relation component
+(separate real value from visible value)

 Actions in JS

 - Save
 - Reset

-Fix vue warining
-(Vue received a Component that was made a reactive object...)

 Parser adaptable
 Styler adaptable

-Better index page (view json, view result object)